leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 }
 ```

-- Using webpack-bundle-analyzer
+- Using `webpack-bundle-analyzer`
-Best practices to analyse our bundles and content of your application and get a better understading the "chuncks".
-Best for visual, interactive analysis of your bundle's composition.
-Provides a clear, intuitive view of which modules are contributing most to your bundle size.
+I'm implementing and analysing the bundles and content of our application and get a better understading the "chuncks".
+Best for visual, interactive analysis of our bundle's composition.
+Provides a clear, intuitive view of which modules are contributing most to our bundle size.

 - Using Source Map Explorer
-Best practices to analyse the size of individual files within your JavaScript bundle.
-Offers precise mapping between source code and bundled code.
-Best for detailed, text-based analysis of your bundle size with precise mapping back to your source code.
+Best practices to analyse the size of individual files within our JS bundle.
+Results: A precise mapping between source code and bundled code.
+Best for detailed, text-based analysis of our bundle size with precise mapping back to our source code.
 Ideal for CI/CD environments and detailed size investigations.

 - Using Detective
 I'm using Detective to analyse the codebase to identify patterns and dependencies that might not be immediately apparent, by revealing hidden patterns, we can highlight areas for refactoring, optimisation, or potential issues, leading to improved code quality and maintainability